Skip to main content

 Dashiell Shulman

-Dashiell is a first-year Ph.D. student in Philosophy.
+Dashiell is a second-year Ph.D. student in Philosophy.
 Before joining UNC, he received a B.A. in Philosophy from Amherst College and an M.A. in Philosophy from Northern Illinois University.
 His primary research interests are in philosophy of language, epistemology, metaphysics, and metaethics.

 Ripley Stroud